alejandrodobiegonzalez/GroupAssignment1/Group Assignments/readme.md

 ### Description of Data Sources

+_The Department of Building and Safety issues permits for the construction, remodeling, and repair of buildings and structures in the City of Los Angeles.
+Permits are categorized into building permits, electrical permits, and mechanical permits (which include plumbing, HVAC systems, fire sprinklers, elevators, and pressure vessels).
+Depending on the complexity of a project, a permit may be issued the same day with Express Permit or e-Permit ("No Plan Check" category), or a permit may require that the plans be reviewed ("Plan Check" category) by a Building and Safety Plan Check personnel._

 * [LA City Data: New Residential Building Permits over 100k] (https://data.lacity.org/A-Prosperous-City/New-Residential-Building-Permits-over-100k/peyn-q7x3)

 ### Scope of Work